...

 Overall Treatment of Indigenous People Around the World

-One thing we have noticed is there is a general disparity or how First Peoples are treated around the world.
-With the exception of New Zealand, we found that most of the English colonial states, still treat the Indigenous People as second class citizens.
+One thing we have noticed is a general disparity in how First Peoples are treated worldwide.
+With the exception of New Zealand, we found that most of the English colonial states still treat the Indigenous People as second-class citizens.
 The United States, Canada, and Australia are all trying to do a better job, but they don’t provide the public recognition and acceptance that is apparent in New Zealand.
-Perhaps this is because of the relative size of the Indigenous populatoin in each country, or other reasons.
+Perhaps this is because of the relative size of the Indigenous population in each country, or other reasons.
 We will explore the differences.

-The other big difference are the techniques that were used in each of these countries to get the Indigenous People to accept the european cultures and religions.
-We won’t get into the details here, but it is truly a sad point in each counties history regarding the techniques that were taken to separate the first people from their cultures and beliefs.
-We also raise the question, why these techniques did not work as well in the Asian nations.
+The other big difference is the techniques that were used in each of these countries to get the Indigenous People to accept the European cultures and religions.
+We won’t get into the details here, but it is truly a sad point in each country’s history, given the techniques used to separate the first peoples from their cultures and beliefs.
+We also raise the question of why these techniques did not work as well in the Asian nations.

 Backgrounds of Different Indigenous Cultures